Cuban Fitness Star Lisa Morales Posts Thigh & Booty Workout Video On Instagram

 The video started off with Lisa sitting in front of the computer at home.
 It seems as if she was targeting those who work from home or need to get active during their day.
 She then got up and walked to a fluffy stool.
 She did a little dance and jiggled her butt, much to the delight of her fans, and then began her workout.

 The social media star started off by doing a Bulgarian split squat.
 She placed her back foot on the stool then lunged forward, working out her bum and thighs.
-Lisa then completed a step-up with a leg raise which also targets the same muscle groups.
+Lisa then completed a step-up with a leg raise, which also targets the same muscle groups.

 The fitness guru then used her chair in a different way.
 She rested her abs on the stool while keeping her hands on the floor for support.
 She then performed side-to-side leg raises and crossed over the midline to target her core and outer thighs.

-Lisa ended off the exercise routine with a single leg squat where she balanced on one leg while her other foot was placed on the chair.
+Lisa ended the exercise routine with a single leg squat where she balanced on one leg while her other foot was placed on the chair.
 Lisa held her hands up to her chin while concentrating on the challenging move.

 This video showcases why Lisa Morales is one of the most popular fitness icons on social media today.